GSMarketingTech/anonymizer-service/README.md

 ```
 This command will encrypt the database json file that you created in step 6 above.

-Replace '<region>' with your AWS region.
+Replace <region> with your AWS region.
-Replace '<keyArn>' with the [ARN of the KMS key](https://console.aws.amazon.com/iam/home#/encryptionKeys/) that you want to use to encrypt.
+Replace <keyArn> with the [ARN of the KMS key](https://console.aws.amazon.com/iam/home#/encryptionKeys/) that you want to use to encrypt.

 Once you have encrypted your database credentials, you can setup and deploy the Lambda function by running the following command: